biojava/biojava.github.io/wiki/BioJava:MavenMigration.md

 The following things still need to be done:

-`- move the bytecode.jar from the jars folder in core into its own module`
 `- find solution for what to do with docs (move to relevant module or wiki)`
 `- add '`[`svn:ignore`](svn:ignore)` target' properties to all the module top-level folders`
 `- signing: re-enable the digital signature for jars`